edunham/slides/humanhacking.rst

     karma, esteem, popularity, call it what you will

+    Use your brain -- your built-in human emulator -- assess how you judge others

     DON'T LIE TO SOUND COOL
         * storytime: Google interviews if you rate yourself a 10 at a skill